Dr Laura Laslett

 Tell us an interesting fact about yourself

-I did my PhD in musculoskeletal pain before moving to MS research.
-This also made me very aware of how much time I spend sitting every day, and how this is not good for my muscles and joints.
-I took up ballet as an adult and this keeps me moving and forces my brain to think in a different way.
-I also volunteer in a large Facebook group that provides evidence-based laundry advice.
-This very strange hobby has taught me more about science communication than most of the science I have done professionally.
+I am in the season of life where the time when I am not at work is busy family time.
+I spend a lot of my weekends cooking, and I make a lot of household food from scratch.
+Having done my PhD in musculoskeletal pain before moving to MS research, I’m very aware of the time I spend sitting every day at work, and how this is not good for my muscles and joints.
+I took up ballet as an adult - it keeps me moving and forces my brain to think in a different way.

 What inspired you to get involved in MS research?